MatthieuMordrel/productivity-app/README.md

 - Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
 - Add a way to reset the task from the timeline
+- Add a way to center on the current time

 Design